Calthraun/Battleships-PythonTextGame/README.md

 Battleships-PythonTextGame
 ==========================

-A text based battleships game.
+A simple text based battleships game written in python.

 Potential Goals:
   - A config file for some game settings